 Large Ensembles (6 or more)

-The title,Sailing to Byzantium, is that of a Yeats poem, a refelction on ageing and the search for permanance.
-The piece was commissioned by the Borusan Quartet fot themselves and the four hand piano duo of
+The title,Sailing to Byzantium, is that of a Yeats poem, a reflection on ageing and the search for permanance.

 This piece came about a few years after the conclusion of my graduate studies in Buffalo and was written for wonderful musicians a little older than myself who had become friends during these years.
 The Camanae Quartet, Marie Yadzinski,Susan Harbison, violins, Diane Williams, viola, and Mary Sue Wells, cello had asked me to write a string quartet for them.
 After some thought I asked if it could include a piano (me), a clarinet (Ed Yadzinski, then married to Marie) and a percussion, my fellow UB grad student, Bruce Penner.